Wicks and Coils in Electronic Cigarettes

 Putting It All Together

-Wicks have their own properties, as do coils.
+Wicks and coils have their own properties.
 Now, it is up to the user to combine the two to get their perfect vape.
 It may take some time to go through all the combinations, but if one is dedicated enough, they will find the right setup.

 Silica wicks are easy to work with and are great for beginners.
 If it is combined with single coils, this setup will give users a great, everyday vape.
 For those who want more flavor, SS mesh and organic cotton are the way to go.